TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 == Changelog ==

+= 1.12.0 - 04/02/2025 =
+* Fix - Security vulnerability that allowed unauthenticated file uploads due to insufficient file type validation, preventing the upload of unauthorized files.

 = 1.11.0 - 14/01/2025 =
 * Fix - Issue where the "Reset Settings" button was not working on the settings page.
 * Fix - Undefined warning for the $name variable on the cart and checkout pages.